 A difficult to navigate website can be very frustrating.
 A deal-breaker, in fact.
 If you, as a visitor, have to make an effort to find certain information or content, then something is wrong.
 A website should be intuitive and clear.
 You can compare it with a metro station.
 Although you may be in an unfamiliar environment, expect to see signs with arrows pointing you to the location of important facilities.
 Without these signs, traveling on the metro becomes a frustrating experience.

 So it is essential to have clear navigation on your website.
 Visitors should know or see almost immediately how they can get back from an article to the homepage, how they can contact or find products and articles.
 An intuitive website is a great website.
 In practice this means the following:

-- Be careful with creative websites.
+Be careful with creating websites.
 A website that stands out and is ‘different’ from the rest is nice, but make sure that this does not come at the expense of user-friendliness.